tristanbob/timelad/README.md

 ### Version Information

-When you hover over any version number (like "v1", "v2", etc.) in the TimeLad interface, you'll see a tooltip showing the full Git hash for that commit.
-Click on any version number to copy the Git hash to your clipboard for easy reference.
+- **Hover for Details**: Hover over any version number (like "v1", "v2") to see the full Git hash
+- **One-Click Copy**: Click on any version number to copy the Git hash to your clipboard
+- **Commit Insights**: View detailed information about each commit, including author, date, and changes

+### AI-Powered Commits

+TimeLad can generate meaningful commit messages for you:

+- **Smart Analysis**: Examines your changes to suggest relevant commit messages
+- **VS Code AI Integration**: Uses VS Code's built-in AI when available
+- **Fallback Logic**: Provides sensible defaults even without AI capabilities
+- **Customizable**: Tweak the generated messages to better fit your needs

 ## Known Issues